lbw798/collegiate-combat/README.md

 Collegiate Combat is a fighting game written in python

-## Installation
+## Download/Installation

-Download the files from this repository
+Download the files and directories from this repository into the same local folder of your choice

 ## Usage

-Run the file titled MainTitleFile.py to launch the game
+Run the file titled MainTitleFile.py to launch the game and enjoy

 ## Author